Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Numerical results

 The third example of non-Markovian quantum dynamics, which we analyze with our method, is the dynamics of a two-level atom coupled with a set of non-interacting bosonic modes.
 We refer to this model as the spin-boson model~\cite{de2017dynamics}.
-The Hamiltonian of the spin-boson model reads
+We consider the dynamics of a two-level atom in the limit of a continuum of bosonic modes.
+In this case there is no a straightforward way to extract a finite dimensional effective environment using first-principle numerical modeling.
+We test the ability of the proposed method to do this from a data set as well as the ability to predict the non-Markovian dynamics of the spin.
+We also study how the dimension $r$ reconstructed from data depends on some parameters of the spin-boson model and show that $r$ serves as a non-Markovianity or complexity measure in this case. \\ The Hamiltonian of the spin-boson model reads

-where $\Delta$ is the tunneling matrix element, $\omega_k$ are frequencies of bosonic modes, $a_k(a^\dagger_k)$ are annihilation (creation) operators of bosonic modes, and $g_k$ is the strength of interaction between the atom and the $k$th mode.
+where $\Delta$ is the tunneling matrix element, $\omega_k$ are frequencies of bosonic modes, $a_k(a^\dagger_k)$ are annihilation (creation) operators of bosonic modes, and $g_k$ is the strength of interaction between the atom and the $k$-th mode.
 As before, we consider the atom as a system and the set of bosonic modes as an environment.
 The atom affected by the bosonic modes experiences non-Markovian quantum dynamics that can be analyzed by our method.
 We consider the case when the initial state of bosonic modes is the ground state uncorrelated with the initial state of the atom.
 In this case, the influence of the environment of non-interacting bosonic modes on the system is fully described by the two-time correlation function of bosonic modes

 where $\ket{\rm vac}$ is the ground state of bosonic modes, $J(\omega)$ is the spectral density.
 We consider the limit of continuum bosonic modes when the gap between frequencies of neighboring modes $\omega_{k+1} - \omega_{k}$ vanishes.
 In this limit we choose the following spectral density: